 We generally recommend Google Docs as the preferred approach to generating instructions given the rich formatting and easy collaboration offered.
 The below instructions detail how to set up and use a Google Doc on our platform.

 The easiest way to start writing and manage instructions is simply using Google Docs.
-We made a template to get you started (click File → Make a Copy to start your own).
+We made a template to get you started.
 Check out our "Tips for Writing Instructions" section below for helpful pointers on what to include.

 After you have written instructions, you can embed the instructions into the Task Creation API call or save the instructions to the Project.
 You’ll want to follow our for instructions below on embedding the Google Doc in your Task or Project.

 Submit a small sample of tasks to Scale using your instructions.
 Once you get annotated data back, refine your instructions with additional examples or common errors as needed.

 To embed your google docs instructions to your tasks:

 In most cases, we recommend you to embed the instructions on the project level, not task level.

 Instructions that are embedded on the project level will cascade down to all of the tasks within that project.